spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-glue-api/install-the-checkout-glue-api.md

 {% info_block warningBox "Verification" %}

+Ensure the following:
-To make sure that `CustomerQuoteMapperPlugin` is activated, send the `POST https://glue.mysprykershop.com/checkout` request and check that the returned order information contains the customer information you have provided in the request.
+* `CustomerQuoteMapperPlugin` is activated.
+Send the `POST https://glue.mysprykershop.com/checkout` request and check that the returned order information contains the customer information you have provided in the request.

-To make sure that `AddressQuoteMapperPlugin` is activated, send a `POST https://glue.mysprykershop.com/checkout` request and check that the returned order information contains the billing and shipping address information you have provided in the request.
+* `AddressQuoteMapperPlugin` is activated.
+Send a `POST https://glue.mysprykershop.com/checkout` request and check that the returned order information contains the billing and shipping address information you have provided in the request.

 {% endinfo_block %}